zac083/Game-Changer-Information/Rules & Information.md

 # Zac's Game Changer Rules:

 Hello there all!
 Welcome to the Game Changer's Series 4: Bounties!
 Here are you will find all the information regarding the rules of this reformed series!

-For viewing the config of each respective server click [Here for EU]() and [Here for NA](https://github.com/zac083/Game-Changer-Information/blob/main/NA%20Config.md)
+For viewing the config of each respective server click [Here for EU](https://github.com/zac083/Game-Changer-Information/blob/main/EU%20Config.md) and [Here for NA](https://github.com/zac083/Game-Changer-Information/blob/main/NA%20Config.md)

+For information regarding current transaction, scenario and bounties, for each respective server click the [EU]() for EU information and [NA]() for NA information

 - I start a game hosting an FFA True Vanila game as a start for BOTH EU and NA Servers.
 - NA Game will happen every Saturday at 00:00 UTC (7:00 PM Eastern Time)